 Your trip can start either from our Île de Versailles boat hire base in Nantes or from Sucé-sur-Erdre.

-To book your trip, contact us on +33 (0)2 51 81 04 24 so we can work out the best options for your school outing.
-You can also write to us via our pre-booking form!
+To book your trip, we can work out the best options for your school outing.
+You can also write to us via our contact form!